QUASARS06/SpamClassifierAppScript/README.md

 So if you want to test the App Script file you can just go to : (https://spamflask.herokuapp.com/classify?msg=) and just put whatever msg as value of the params which in essence would be the contents of the email which you want to check for spam.
-If you get an Internal server error then you've not specified the msg params correctly, if that's not the case just refresh the URL
+If you get an Internal server error then you've not specified the msg params correctly, if that's not the case just refresh the URL.

 ## API Docs